phochste/shape-validator-component/documentation/constrained-containers.md

 Link: <http://localhost:3000/shape>; rel="http://www.w3.org/ns/ldp#constrainedBy"
 ```

 The container is now indeed constrained by the shape.
-This means that all the resources that will be added in this container are conform to the shape.
+This means that all the resources that will be added to this container conform to the shape.

 In this example, we used a SHACL shape that was stored on the server.
 However, we can use any SHACL shape that can be fetched on the web via HTTP.